 Take poetry writing courses online now.

 Even the two major poetry works that are commonly attributed to Homer is a subject of controversy.
-Some academics think that both texts were written by the same man, a poetry genius while other considers that the Iliad and the Odyssey are the work and re-writing of many contributors which eventually were all labelled as belonging to the Homeric tradition.
+Some academics think that both texts were written by the same man, a poetry genius, while other considers that the Iliad and the Odyssey are the work and re-writing of many contributors, which eventually were all labeled as belonging to the Homeric tradition.

 Nonetheless, those two poems are seen today as a timeless classic, taught in most western schools curriculums, still inspiring writers, artists, and even movie directors, to this day.